vkscorpio3/ATG-Scripts/README.md

-ATG Dynamo Component Browser Controller Scripts
+## ATG Dynamo Component Browser Controller Scripts

+### Installation

-These scritps use groovy to run if you have not installed groovy, you can use GVM (http://gvmtool.net) to install and maintain it.
+These scritps use groovy to run if you have not installed groovy, you can use the [GVMTool](http://gvmtool.net) to install and maintain it.

 To install GVM, open your favourite bash terminal and enter the following:

 ```
 curl -s get.gvmtool.net | bash